mariusfaiss/animal2vec_sr_invariant/README.md

 animal2vec and MeerKAT: A self-supervised transformer for rare-event raw audio input and a large-scale reference dataset for bioacoustics
 Methods in Ecology and Evolution
 ```
 The code was modified to enable training animal2vec on variable sample rate datasets and test its performance against training on upsampled datasets.
-This repository also contains the scripts that were used to curate and process the datasets used in the paper, as well as scripts for evaluating and visualizing animal2vecs performance.
+This repository also contains the scripts that were used to curate and process the [dataset](https://doi.org/10.17617/3.DOHL0O) used in the paper, as well as scripts for evaluating and visualizing animal2vecs performance.

 ## Installation